Sarah E. Ricks

 Sarah E. Ricks visited at the University of Pennsylvania Law School for 2012-13.
-At Penn, she taught Civil Rights Litigation and helped redesign the legal writing curriculum to integrate introductions to client interviewing, negotiation, and contract drafting, innovations she will bring back to Rutgers.
+At Penn, she taught Civil Rights Litigation and helped redesign the legal writing curriculum to integrate introductions to client interviewing, negotiation, and counseling, innovations she has brought back to Rutgers.

 Ricks graduated from Yale Law School, where she co-founded the Yale Journal of Law & Feminism and was named the outstanding female graduate of 1990.
 She graduated summa cum laude from Barnard College, Columbia University, and was elected to Phi Beta Kappa.
 After clerking for the Hon.
 Thomas N. O'Neill, Jr., of the U.S. District Court for the Eastern District of Pennsylvania from 1990-92, she joined Pepper Hamilton in Philadelphia as a litigation associate.
 From 1995 to 2001, she was an appellate and legislative attorney for the City of Philadelphia Law Department.
 She litigated dozens of federal and state appeals, including arguments before the Court of Appeals for the Third Circuit and the Pennsylvania Commonwealth Court.
 She represented the City of Philadelphia at the trial and appeal of its public school desegregation suit and in litigation challenging the Pennsylvania system of funding public education.

 In 2009, Ricks was elected to the American Law Institute.
 Ricks was a Board Member of the Women's Law Project from 2005 - 2013.
 Since 2012, she has co-chaired the Section 1983 Subcommittee of the American Bar Association Civil Rights Committee and contributed to the ABA Civil Rights blog.
 She served on the Yale Law School Executive Committee (2012-15).